cristianchaparroa/fama/README.md

 [![codecov](https://codecov.io/gh/cristianchaparroa/fama/branch/master/graph/badge.svg?token=BTHAPCM0II)](https://codecov.io/gh/cristianchaparroa/fama)

+Fama is a project that is in charge to transform numbers into words.

 ## Local development environment

 ### Requirements

-You should have installed Go in your machine, pelase follow this guide https://golang.org/doc/install
+You should have installed Go in your machine, please follow this guide https://golang.org/doc/install

 ### Download the project